Gould9080/Gould9080/README.md

 I'm excited to learn as much as I can about code.

-Experience with C#, HTML, CSS, JavaScript, Vue.JS, and Git
+Experience with C#, HTML, CSS, JavaScript, Vue.JS, Shopify/Liquid

-Currently learning Ruby, Shopify/Liquid, React, and Docker
+Currently learning Python, Ruby, React, and Docker

 <br>